kk-sw/database-concepts/PITCHME.md

     - Data duplicated
     - Performance
     - Availability
+    - Master-Master(Slave)
 - Sharding
     - Split data into smaller chunks
     - Multiple server machines
+    - Query impact

 @ulend

+Note:
+- We have now made queries by keys other than the partitioned
+- key incredibly inefficient (they need to go through all of the
+- shards).
+SQL JOIN queries are even worse and complex ones
+- become practically unusable.